 Regardless of what you sell, or how your business functions, choosing the right combination of online platforms and services is crucial for maximizing sales with a minimum of expense and headache.
 With the huge constellation of e-commerce platforms, digital payment gateways, API integrations, and other tack-on services it can be bewildering to know even where to begin.
 Choosing the right digital partner from the beginning can help you navigate the journey to the world of e-commerce and help you avoid some of the common pitfalls many companies fall into such as:

 Zetaton is a global digital design and development company headquartered in Milwaukee.
-With teams located in the United States, Jordan, and India, Zetaton leverages international talent to provide a full range of digital services at an unbeatable value, while maintaining an American reputation for quality and client experience.
+With teams located in the United States, Jordan, and Pakistan.
+Zetaton leverages international talent to provide a full range of digital services at an unbeatable value, while maintaining an American reputation for quality and client experience.
 Since it was founded by a Professor at the University of Wisconsin in 2018, Zetaton has been recognized as one of the Top Software Companies in Milwaukee and Top Web Development Companies in Milwaukee by Clutch, and as one of the Top Software Companies In Milwaukee by DesignRush.